SahandMalaei/ai-dictionary-koreader/README.md

 return CONFIGURATION
 ```
 4. Copy the folder named `AI_Dictionary.koplugin` into the `koreader/plugins` directory on your device.
-5. The plugin is ready!
-Now simply select some text, and use one of the options the plugins gives you ("AI Dictionary", "AI Explain", "English Explain") to get answers.
-You'll probably want to disable the automatic launch of KOReader's default dictionary functionality on single-word selection by opening KOReader's top menu (tap on the top part of the screen), going to `Settings` (the gear icon), selecting `Long-press on text` and disabling `Dictionary on single word selection`.
+5. You'll most probably want to disable the automatic launch of KOReader's default dictionary functionality on single-word selection.
+To do that, open KOReader's top menu (tap on the top part of the screen), go to `Settings` (the gear icon), select `Long-press on text` and disable `Dictionary on single word selection`.
+6. You are all set!
+Now simply select some word(s)/text, and use one of the options the plugins gives you ("AI Dictionary", "AI Explain", "English Explain") to get answers.

 ## What's Next?